ryanzidago/suricate/README.md

 # Suricate

-CLI tool that executes specified commands when a file changes matches a specific directory and extensions.
+CLI tool to execute given commands when a file changes matches a specific directory and extension.

 ## Installation